Budget FY22: Realtors expect subvention scheme, wider definition of affordable housing

-New Delhi, Jan 26 (IANS) As the housing market revives from the lows hit last year, developers expect more measures in the upcoming budget to boost demand in the real estate sector.
+New Delhi: As the housing market revives from the lows hit last year, developers expect more measures in the upcoming budget to boost demand in the real estate sector.

 A major demand of the developers has been to remove the ban on subvention scheme for home loans.